lucthev/serialize-element/README.md

 Adds the array of markups to the serialization’s markups, ordering them first by type, then by start index, then by end index.
 This method is chainable.

+### serialization.removeMarkup( markup )

+Removes or truncates a serialization’s markups such that no markups of the same type as the given markup overlap the given markup’s range.

+NOTE: for the link type, this method does not check the href.
+Be careful with it.

 ### serialization.mergeAdjacent( )

 Merges adjacent or overlapping markups of the same type.
 If you've recently added a markup, you should call this method to normalize things.